Hello! I'm Laura

 To this day, this is my all-time favorite travel experience.
-It was the first time I really understood how food connects us, how it can be a bridge between cultures, a tool to discover our differences and similarities.
+It was the first time I really understood how food connects us, how it can be a bridge between cultures, a tool to help us appreciate our differences and similarities.

 And I’ve been hooked ever since.